ComponentsCode and Groups

 tabsstring

-Comma-separated custom tab names.
-Overrides auto-detected languages.
+Comma-separated custom tab names (for example, "TypeScript,Python,Bash").
+Overrides auto-detected language labels.

 Was this page helpful?